 Pittsburgh's Top Suburb Beats the National Median by a Wide Margin

 McKeesport (15132)'s yield of 12.8% sits well above both the Pennsylvania state median of 6.0% and the US national median of 5.3%.
-Even Pittsburgh's city-wide median of 7.0% clears the national benchmark, which is unusual for a metro its size.
-The pattern reflects Pittsburgh's structurally low entry prices: median 3-bed houses sell for around $199,861 against a national median of $242,500, a discount that rent levels only partially offset.
+Even Pittsburgh's city-wide median of 6.6% clears the national benchmark, which is unusual for a metro its size.
+The pattern reflects Pittsburgh's structurally low entry prices: median 3-bed houses sell for around $239,000 against a national median of about $243,000, a discount that rent levels only partially offset.
 For investors comparing cities on yield alone, Pittsburgh's suburbs offer some of the highest gross returns in any major US metro.
 The short-term rental case is secondary here, since Allegheny County's average occupancy of 38% caps the upside relative to tourism-heavy markets.
 Pennsylvania's regulatory position is supportive: Permit required ($100) in Pittsburgh.
 Pittsburgh requires a short-term rentals registration.
 Hotel tax applies.
 Must comply with zoning and building codes.
 Registration is procedural rather than restrictive, leaving 330 nights per year available where a short-term rental strategy fits the suburb.

 For deeper analysis of which property types work best in this market, see market score methodology and data sources.
-Pittsburgh Long-Term Rental Yields 7.0%, but Costs Trim the Margin covers the same question from a different angle, and Philadelphia Delivers 7.6% Gross Yields Without Short-Term Rental goes into cost mechanics.
+Pittsburgh Long-Term Rental Yields 6.6%, but Costs Trim the Margin covers the same question from a different angle, and Philadelphia Delivers 6.6% Gross Yields Without Short-Term Rental goes into cost mechanics.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore Pittsburgh in the dashboard
+Take Pittsburgh further in the dashboard

-View Pittsburgh →Need full filtering and saved scenarios?
+Open Pittsburgh →Need full filtering and saved scenarios?

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.